mozilla/gecko-dev/toolkit/components/extensions/docs/webidl_bindings.rst

 ---------------------------------------------------------------

-WebIDL definitions for the extension APIs are being generated based on the WebExtensions API JSONSchema data (the same metadata used to generate the "privilged JS"-based API bindings).
+WebIDL definitions for the extension APIs are being generated based on the WebExtensions API JSONSchema data (the same metadata used to generate the "privileged JS"-based API bindings).

 Most of the API methods in generated WebIDL are meant to be implemented using stub methods shared between all WebExtensions API classes, a ``WebExtensionStub`` webidl extended attribute specify